-In 2013, the U.S. Bureau of Labor Statistics (BLS) indicated that most child care workers throughout the country made an income of $16,430 to $29,770 per year.
-The top-paying states for these workers in 2014 were, in order of average annual wage, the District of Columbia, Massachusetts, New York, California and Vermont.
-The BLS projects that opportunities for child care workers will increase 14% from 2012 through 2022, roughly as fast as the average across all occupations.
+In May 2014, the U.S. Bureau of Labor Statistics (BLS) indicated that child care workers throughout the country made an average salary of $21,710 per year.
+Top-paying states for these workers in 2014 were, in order of average annual wage, the District of Columbia, Massachusetts, New York, Alaska and California.
+The BLS projected that opportunities for child care workers would increase 14% from 2012 through 2022, roughly as fast as the average across all occupations.

 Caregivers who operate a service in their own homes are expected to maintain a safe, clean and stimulating environment.
 Additionally, they serve nutritious snacks and assist in teaching personal hygiene.
-Since they may take children of different ages, they must be prepared to use strategies to create harmony within the group.
-Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities for each of them.
+Since they may accommodate children of different ages, these caregivers must be prepared to use strategies that create harmony within the group.
+Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities tailored to each child.

 Practitioners in child care centers supervise groups of children, usually within a limited age range.
 These caregivers create lesson plans and organize activities throughout the day.
-They will supervise indoor and outdoor play, engage with children one-on-one and teach a variety of basic skills.
-They also organize outings such as field trips to local establishments or cultural centers.
+They often supervise indoor and outdoor play, engage with children one-on-one, and teach a variety of basic skills.
+Frequently, they also organize outings and/or field trips to local establishments or cultural centers.

 Educational requirements range from a high school diploma to an advanced degree.
-Some day care centers will hire applicants with only experience, but most prefer that the applicant has a degree in early childhood education, child development or psychology.
+Some day care centers will hire applicants who only possess on-the-job experience, but most prefer that the applicant have a degree in early childhood education, child development or psychology.
 Nearly all child care positions require CPR training.
-Most day care centers require background checks with fingerprinting.
+Most day care centers also require background checks with fingerprinting.